graysongroepper/sphinx-template/source/FirstPage/index.rst

 Hardware Needed
 ---------------

 For this project you will need some Digisparks USBs.
-You will need the attiny85 You will need more then one so make sure to buy a couple of them or buy them in bulk.
+You will need the attiny85, you will need more then one so make sure to buy a couple of them or buy them in bulk.
 The devices can be bought directly from Digistump or also Amazon.
 Once you get your Digisparks then you are ready to go onto the next step.

 .. figure:: ../images/digispark_usb.png
    :width: 500
    :alt: digispark
+    [#f7]_

 Download and Set Up Arduino for the Digispark
 ---------------------------------------------